 If you need to catch up with the league leaders, you cannot do it with the same players they are holding.
 In that case, the TSB percentage tells you, players, to avoid.
 Instead, you must go for differentials.
 These are usually players with less than 5% TSB value.

 There is still a balance to be had.
 Picking nothing but differentials is rarely a successful tactic.
 You could hit the jackpot, but it’s so likely you end up getting nothing instead.
 You have to find a balance and hold some high TSB players combined with differentials.

 One good alternative is to pick a teammate of a high TSB player.
 If Liverpool is doing well but Salah and Mane fail to score, the goals would probably land to Firmino.
 Every single Manchester City midfielder has less than 10% TSB value.
 You could dump Aguero and pick Sane, David Silva or Kevin De Bruyne instead.

 Playerdatabase247.com has a unique player matrix, which shows you the starting line-ups of each FPL team.
 It also shows cup matches, which is very useful when checking the Eurocup fatigue.
-This matrix will also help you to pick a replacement for injured or suspended player.
+This matrix will also help you to pick a replacement for an injured or suspended player.

 Our FPL tips page is a great resource for finding the best FPL tips from the web.
 The page will fetch you new resources 24/7 from the best sites in the business.

 Whoscored.com is probably the best site for free player statistics.
-Select Premier League and click any team and you find Offensive, Defensive, Passing and Detailed stats of each player.
+Select Fantasy Premier League strategy and click any team and you find Offensive, Defensive, Passing and Detailed stats of each player.
 This is valuable information and used by the pro players in the world.
 If you want to know more how to use these stats, look at the following articles:

 - How to find the best Fantasy Premier League defenders